Bridging Loans: What They Are & How To Get One

 A good security property

-The lender will look at factors such as its location, build type and more to see if there are any variables that might deter buyers, such as non-standard construction or leaseholds.
+The lender will consider factors such as location, build type, and other variables to determine whether there are any variables that might deter buyers, such as non-standard construction or leaseholds.

 Clean credit

-Although most UK lenders have bridging loans criteria that is flexible enough to cater for bad credit customers (as long as their adverse doesn’t put the exit strategy at risk), having clean credit will help you get the best rates at some bridging finance providers.
+Although most UK lenders have bridging loan criteria that are flexible enough to cater for bad credit customers (as long as their adverse credit doesn’t put the exit strategy at risk), having clean credit will help you get the best rates at some bridging finance providers.

-Bad credit can be an issue if your exit strategy is a remortgage and mortgage underwriters might need to be reassured that there’s no possibility of further adverse building up during the term.
+Bad credit can be an issue if your exit strategy is a remortgage, and mortgage underwriters might need to be reassured that there’s no possibility of further adverse credit building up during the term.

 Experience in property

-Like bad credit, a lack of experience in property isn’t a deal-breaker for anyone seeking a bridging loan as there are lenders who are more than happy to deal with first-timers.
+Like bad credit, a lack of experience in property isn’t a deal-breaker for anyone seeking a bridging loan, as some lenders are more than happy to deal with first-timers.

 However, experience is always a bonus as proof of a strong track record in the industry will help you convince lenders that you can achieve your plans.
 They may want to see evidence of past projects as proof, and if you can provide it, you might land a more favourable deal.